June 27, 2023

 Using the New Flux Copilot in Your PCB Design Process

 Using generative AI for PCB design means working at the very edge of current possibilities.
 This requires a few workflow adjustments to get the most out of it.
 These are some of the principles we found work particularly well, but we can't wait to hear what you come up with.
-Let us know in Slack!
+Let us know!

 Your input and interactions play a significant role in getting the most out of Copilot.
 Be clear and precise with your objectives, don't hesitate to explore different suggestions, and feel free to give feedback with a thumbs up.
 We compiled a list of useful prompts if you want to learn more about what Copilot can do.